Huemul Circuit Hike Overview

 Pack an external battery bank to keep your phone charged while navigating your way through the wild Patagonian backcountry.

 It’s very important that your body and mind are prepared for 64 brutal kilometers (40 miles) in the Patagonian expanse.
-Go on a few shorter hikes to train if you are concerned that you’re not ready for the tough terrain and distance of the Huemul Circuit.
+Go on a few shorter hikes to train if you’re concerned that you’re not ready for the tough terrain and substantial daily distances.
 Set your body up for success!

 The Huemul Circuit was my warm-up for the breathtaking 85-mile (140 kilometer) trek of the ‘O’ Circuit in Torres del Paine National Park.

 The Huemul Circuit is notorious for its wild wind and relentless rain, so give yourself a few days of wiggle room and start the trek when the weather looks favorable.
-Use WindGuru to keep track of the forecast as you ready for your hike of the Huemul Circuit.
+Use WindGuru to keep track of the forecast.

 Your trek can go sideways in a hurry if you are unprepared for the weather ahead.
 Take it from me, I learned this lesson the hard way.